 In order to provide evidence-based guidance, NICE systematically reviewed best available renal replacement therapy studies and conducted an economic evaluation.
 The assessment identified clear benefits of HDF treatment for both renal disease patients and the National Health Service (NHS), as HDF is considered cost-effective and is expected to decrease mortality rates among patients.

-- Acknowledged greater survival benefit of HDF over HD
+- Considered greater survival benefit of HDF over HD

 - Survival benefits could be increased if patients are started on in-centre HDF as soon as they required RRT